hosseinjavidnia/Depth-Focal-Stack/README.md

 \
 Please cite the following papers when you are using this code:

-**Javidnia, H. and Corcoran, P., 2017.
-The Application of Preconditioned Alternating Direction Method of Multipliers in Depth from Focal Stack. arXiv preprint arXiv:1711.07721.**
+**Hossein Javidnia, Peter Corcoran, "Application of preconditioned alternating direction method of multipliers in depth from focal stack," Journal of Electronic Imaging 27(2), 023019 (6 April 2018). https://doi.org/10.1117/1.JEI.27.2.023019.**

 If you are using the [EPFL Light-Field Image Dataset](https://mmspg.epfl.ch/EPFL-light-field-image-dataset) please cite: